LibbyH52/Hangman-Game/readme.md

 * canvas for drawing the hangman, part of man is drawn with each incorrect guess
 * dashes to signify the number of letters in the randomly chosen word.
 * keyboard with eventListeners added to each key for choosing letters
-* popup alerts to let the user know if their guess was incorrect
+* popup alerts to inform the user if a guess is incorrect
+* popup confirm box asking the user if the wish to play again if:
+        * they have exceeded the number of incorrect guesses
+        * they guessed the word

 ## Technologies Used
 * HTML5